pulumi/pulumi-kubernetesx/README.md

    that reference each other (Deployment, ConfigMap, Secret, etc.). `kx` makes it easy to inject these references without having to worry about managing labels/selectors or resource names.
+1. **Idiomatic Kubernetes** - We don't reinvent the wheel; the syntax is a streamlined version of the same Kubernetes API you are used to.
+These extensions are designed to accomodate production use cases, and provide access the full API surface.

 The `kx` library takes full advantage of being defined in TypeScript, not in YAML.
 This enables the use of functions, overloading, type-checking, and many other